 • Assess the Situation:

-► Make sure it is appropriate to intercede safely at that time in the scene.
-Look for danger, such as fire, traffic, or any building that looks like it may collapse.
+► Make sure it is appropriate to intercede safely in the scene.
+Look for danger, such as fire, traffic, or any building that may collapse.

 ► Assess the condition of the injured person and identify problems that will cause the person’s death within the shortest time possible.